shpml/fundamentals/02_chapter/08_assesment.md

 #### Requirements

 * Personalize your website by displaying the name of the game in a corresponding browser tab and including the name as a heading.
 * Now, let's make sure everyone knows how to play.
-Under your heading, include a subheadeing titled "Instructions," and add a section explaining how the Memory Card Game is played.
+Under your heading, include a subheading titled "Instructions," and add a section explaining how the Memory Card Game is played.

 ##### Here are the steps for completing your assignment: